UNLEASHED! THE NEW WORLD RALLY CAR-INSPIRED FORD FOCUS RS

 “In developing the chassis, we devoted extensive attention to ensuring precise and predictable dynamic behavior,” explained Kilpin.

-“We worked hard to deliver a progressive linearity approaching the limits of adhesion, without any nasty surprises that may catch drivers unaware in some performance cars.”
+“We worked hard to deliver progressive linearity approaching the limits of adhesion, without any nasty surprises that may catch drivers unaware in some performance cars.”

 Building on the driving quality of the standard Focus, the new Focus RS provides the performance purist with highly precise and responsive steering as part of its balanced set of capabilities.